 is an audio documentary producer and creator of The Place + Memory Project,

 a public media project mapping a landscape of remembered places.
 His work has been heard nationally on such public radio shows as Weekend Edition, All Things Considered,

 When he isn’t producing his own stories, Shea is busy training producers and helping stations and organizations to design and create their own projects.
 His awards include a Bronze Award for Best Radio Documentary at the 2010 Third Coast International Audio Festival.
 Shea has been part of the CDS summer audio institute team since 2005, and he is a founder of Big Shed, a public media shop specializing in audio and multimedia production.Additional information:

 Computers and Hindenburg editing software will be provided.
-Students should bring field recording equipment, including recorder, microphone, and headphones.
+Students who have their own field recording equipment (recorder, microphone, and headphones) should bring it; equipment will be provided for those who don't.
 No experience in audio production is required, though a basic comfort level with computers is desirable.